5 Stunning Wedding Venues in East Sussex – For your Venue Shortlist!

 When I say this venue is amazing, I mean it, from the moment you discover its private entrance gate and start your journey up the estate's driveway, you will be overwhelmed by its beauty.
 The drive up takes you past its cricket pitch and then over a pretty little bridge, with a couple of quaint white houses on your left and then you will drive through parkland where deer and pheasants roam around freely.
 The driveway will lead you up a hill and finally, at the top, the beautiful Sussex sandstone house will reveal itself to you.
 If you view Buckhurst Park for your wedding, this is the journey your wedding guests will take on the day of your wedding and it will wow them before your day has even started.
 The estate is a private family home, so not many people have the opportunity to be invited to visit Buckhurst Park, making this wedding venue unique.

-There is more…the house at Buckhurst Park is located in the middle of its own 2000 acre estate.
+There is more…the house at Buckhurst Park is set in the heart of its own 2000 acre estate.
 I originally set this private home up as a wedding venue and managed it for 8 years so I do know it really well.
 I don’t want to spoil your visit but once you arrive outside the main house you still won’t have seen the best bit, it’s hidden behind the walled garden, and that’s the amazing views over the estate's lake and across to the Ashdown Forest beyond, it’s breath-taking.

 The gardens are cleverly designed and laid out in ties; each section doesn’t show itself to you until you actually walk down the steps on each level.
 If you arrange a wedding viewing you will discover this as you venture through the gardens.